danielevalverde/Capybara/README.md

 # Capybara
-##Repository dedicated to starting the studies about the capybara framework
+## Repository dedicated to starting the studies about the Capybara framework with the course "Capybara do ZERO ao Ninja" from https://www.qaninja.io/
--